TomSssM/MyCodewars/snippets/auth-notes.md

 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiI1YmQ2MWFhMWJiNDNmNzI0M2EyOTMxNmQiLCJuYW1lIjoiSm9obiBTbWl0aCIsImlhdCI6MTU0MTI3NjA2MH0.WDKey8WGO6LENkHWJRy8S0QOCbdGwFFoH5XCAR49g4k
 ```

+As you can see there are dots among the jibberish letters in the token.
+They are there because the structure of
-So its structure is as follows:
+a JWT token is as follows:

 ```
 Bearer <header>.<payload>.<signature>
 ```

 The token looks like jibberish because it is actually Base64Url encoded, symmetrically.
 What it means is, it can be
 decoded on the client using the JavaScript function `atob` to see what is in it.
-Let's do that:
+Let's do that by decoding the
+`header` part of the token:

 ```js
 atob('eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9'); // JSON: '{"alg":"HS256","typ":"JWT"}'